Exploring the Training Robustness of Distributional Reinforcement Learning against Noisy State Observations: Experiments

+A detailed comparison is summarized in Table~\ref{table:robustness_random}.
+It turns out that the training robustness of both QRDQN and C51 surpass DQN significantly.
+Note that the robustness ratio for C51 under std=0.01 noises is 146.5$\%$, which is above 100$\%$.
+This can be explained as a proper randomness added in the training might be beneficial to exploration, yielding better generalization of algorithms.

-Next, we probe the training robust of DQN and QRDQN in the setting where the agent encounters the \textit{adversarial} state observations in the current state in the function approximation case.
-Figure~\ref{Figure_adv} presents the learning curves of algorithms over four games against noisy states under different adversarial perturbation sizes $\epsilon$.
+\paragraph{Results under Adversarial State Noises.} Next, we probe the training robustness of DQN, QRDQN and C51 in the setting where the agent encounters the \textit{adversarial} state observations in the current state in the function approximation case.
+Figure~\ref{Figure_adv} presents the learning curves of algorithms on CartPole and Breakout against noisy states under different adversarial perturbation sizes $\epsilon$.

-The results under the adversarial state observations are similar to those in the random noises case.
-Specifically, both DQN and QRDQN algorithms tend to degrade when getting exposed to adversarial state observations, and even are more likely to diverge.
-For example, in Cart Pole both DQN~(blue and green dotted lines) and QRDQN~(blue and green solid lines) degraded to similar poor results when exposing to strong perturbation with $\epsilon=0.05$ and $0.1$.
-However, a key observation is that \textit{QRDQN is capable of obtaining desirable performance while DQN even diverges}.
-For instance, in both Breakout and Qbert game, DQN~(dotted blue lines) under the adversarial perturbation with $\epsilon=0.005$ led to divergence, while QRDQN~(solid blue lines) still attains desirable performance eventually given the fact that the performance of both two algorithms are on part with each other without any noisy state observations~(red lines).
+It turns out that results under the adversarial state observations are similar to those in the random noises case.
+Specifically, all algorithms tend to degrade when getting exposed to adversarial state observations, and even are more likely to diverge.
+However, a key observation is that \textit{distributional RL algorithms, especially QRDQN, are capable of obtaining desirable performance even when DQN diverges}.
+For instance, in Breakout DQN~(dotted green line) in Figure~\ref{Figure_adv} under the adversarial perturbation with $\epsilon=0.001$ leads to divergence, while QRDQN~(solid green lines) still maintains a desirable performance.
+The quantitative robustness ratio comparison is also provided in Table~\ref{table:robustness_adv}.
+It suggests that the adversarial robustness of C51 is superior to DQN and QRDQN in CartPole, while QRDQN is remarkably less sensitive to adversarial noises than both DQN and C51 in Breakout.

+\paragraph{Results on MountainCar and Qbert.} Due to the space limit, we mainly summarize the robustness ratio of algorithms on MountainCar and Qbert in Table~\ref{table:robustness_more}.
+It turns out that the training robustness of QRDQN is significantly advantageous over DQN on both MountainCar and Qbert environments across two types of state noises, which also corroborates the robustness advantage of distributional RL algorithms over their expectation-based RL counterpart.